 - those who provide essential community services

-With the immunization of RNs, CNA’s position is that registered nurses should receive the vaccine each year to protect themselves, their families and those in their care.
-For further details, see the CNA position statement [PDF, 272.9 KB]
+With the immunization of nurses, CNA’s position is that they should receive the vaccine each year to protect themselves, their families and those in their care.
+Read CNA’s Influenza Immunization of Nurses [PDF, 125 KB] position statement for more details.

-Immunize Canada and the Public Health Agency of Canada (PHAC) provide tools and resources to keep you informed throughout the coming flu season.
+The Public Health Agency of Canada (PHAC) and Immunize Canada provide tools and resources to keep you informed throughout the flu season.

-Click on the images below to download this year’s influenza immunization resources.
+Immunize Canada: click the images below to download PDF files of this year’s influenza immunization resources or visit their website.